Subscribe to Events¶

 - An account with funds.
 You can get DEV tokens for testing on Moonbase Alpha once every 24 hours from the Moonbase Alpha Faucet

 - To deploy your own ERC-20 token on Moonbase Alpha.
-You can do this following our Remix tutorial while first pointing MetaMask to Moonbase Alpha
+You can do this by following our Remix tutorial while first pointing MetaMask to Moonbase Alpha

 -

-npm install web3
+npm install ethers

 Subscribe to Event Logs¶